 Using a team management tool for agile planning

-Although agile planning makes you think of physical boards and post-it notes, a project management tool can be a big help.
+Although agile planning makes you think of physical boards and post-it notes, an agile management tool can be a big help.
 A tool can help you define the user stories in the release, organize them into sprints, assign them to team members, and track progress.

 We have all kinds of teams that use monday.com as their main agile project management tool.
 They use the tool to: